jmfrank63/AdInMo/README.md

 ## Overview

-AdInMo is a Rust-based project consisting of two main components: an Actix web server (`server`) and a Hyper service (`service`).
-The project demonstrates the use of Rust for building web services, along with Docker for containerization and inter-service communication.
+AdInMo is a Rust-based project consisting of three main components: an Actix web server (`server`) and a Hyper service (`service`) and the database (`mariadb`).
+A test container (`client`) is provided for the basic API calls.
+The project demonstrates the use of Rust for building web services, along with Docker for containerization, inter-service communication and database access.

 ### Components